 For a small village, Golf Manor has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Golf Manor exists, and local transit is helping to meet that need.

 Golf Manor is an extremely ethnically-diverse village.
 The people who call Golf Manor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Golf Manor residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Golf Manor include German, Irish, English, Dutch, and Italian.
+Important ancestries of people in Golf Manor include German, Irish, English, Dutch, and Russian.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Golf Manor, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.